 Quantum Computing: Is It Worth the Hype?
-Invest Wisely! - YaNoticias
+Invest Wisely! - YANoticias

 # Investment Considerations

-Investors looking to capitalize on quantum computing advancements should consider a few factors:
+Investors looking to capitalise on quantum computing advancements should consider a few factors:

 – Long-term Horizon: Given that fully functional quantum computers capable of outperforming classical systems in practical scenarios are years away, a long-term perspective is essential.